Why bother with therapy?

 When I taught on a vocational programme in university, many students made large changes in their lives.
 Simple exposure to the programme, meant that their views on the world changed.
 Their attitudes towards important relationships often altered.
 If the student had a changing view of those events; then their nearest and dearest often had very different views.

-I think it is important to be aware of one important change: in our perspective – of ourselves and those close to us.
+I think it is important to be aware of one change: in our perspective – of ourselves and those close to us.
 In short, before starting or reviewing therapy, consider:

 - how potential change experiences might come about?